Clarkson-Applied-Data-Science/2024_ia651_Patel_Anand/README.md

 2. Install the required dependencies.
 3. Load the train dataset.
 4. Run the cleaning and preprocessing steps.
-5. Load the test dataset
+5. Load the test dataset.
 6. Run the cleaning and preprocessing steps.
 7. Train the models.
 8. Evaluate the models.